Palmate newt: Distribution and habitats

 The palmate newt occurs in Western Europe, from Great Britain (up to Scotland) to northern Portugal and Spain.
 In the east, it ranges to the Elbe river in Germany and the Czech Republic and the lower and mid Alps in Switzerland.
 It is most common from 500–1500 m elevation, but can be found from sea level up to 2500 m (in the Pyrenees).
-Genetic analyses by Recuero and García-París suggest that the species was confined to the Iberian peninsula during the Last Glacial Maximum and then expanded its range north of the Pyrenees.
+Genetic analyses by Recuero and García-París suggest that the species was confined to the Iberian Peninsula during the Last Glacial Maximum and then expanded its range north of the Pyrenees.

+They have recently been discovered in South Western Ireland, though it is unclear yet whether they are native or an introduced species.

 Common over most of its range, the palmate newt is found in a variety of habitats, including forest, marshes and pasture.
 It is less abundant in cultivated areas, but can adapt to gardens.
 For reproduction, the newts accept different types of stagnant water bodies, preferably fish-free; acidic ponds are well tolerated.
 The smooth newt occurs over much of the same area, but in France appears to prefer ponds in open land, while the palmate newt prefers forest ponds; hybrids between the two species are rare.